admiraltyio/admiralty/docs/quick_start.md

     ```

     :::note
-    The `admiralty configure` command takes you through an OIDC log-in/sign-up flow, and eventually merges a context, cluster and user into the current kubeconfig (it also sets the current context!).
-The context is used to register clusters with the Admiralty Cloud API.
-Admiralty Cloud user tokens are saved in `~/.admiralty/tokens.json` (don't forget to run `admiralty logout` to delete this sensitive file if needed when you're done).
+    The `admiralty configure` command takes you through an OIDC log-in/sign-up flow, and eventually saves an Admiralty Cloud API kubeconfig—used to register clusters—and user tokens under `~/.admiralty`.
+Don't forget to run `admiralty logout` to delete the tokens if needed when you're done.
     :::

 1. Install Admiralty in each cluster: